Let to Buy Mortgages

 Stamp duty and Let to Buy mortgages

-Stamp duty can sometimes put people off Let to Buy, as there’s an extra 3% stamp duty when you’re buying additional properties.
-So on a £200,000 house, the stamp duty will total £7,500.
+Stamp duty can sometimes put people off Let to Buy, as there’s extra stamp duty when you’re buying additional properties.

 Advantages of Let to Buy